jadecobra/python_tdd_exercises/source/AttributeError.rst

   * ``tests/test_attribute_error.py:7: AttributeError`` the location i.e. filename and line number and name of the Exception that is raised
   * ``E       AttributeError: module 'module' has no attribute 'variable_0'`` an explanation of the error raised.
-The module we imported has no definitions called ``variable_0``.
-We update our list of exceptions encountered
+The module I imported has no definitions called ``variable_0``.
+I update the list of exceptions encountered

     .. code-block:: python